rmrk-team/evm-sample-contracts/contracts/Nestable/README.md

 ### User journey

-With the deploy script ready, we can examine how the journey of a user using nesting would look like using these two smart contracts.
+With the deploy script ready, we can examine how the journey of a user using nestable would look like using these two smart contracts.

 The base of it is the same as the deploy script, as we need to deploy the smart contracts in order to interact with